cna-24/CNA-User-Service/README.md

 You don't need to clone the entire project just the docker-compose.yaml file if you only want to use the API.

-To run the API locally, first configure the `JWT_SECRET` env variable in the docker-compose.yml file.
+To run the API locally, first configure the `JWT_SECRET`, `ADMIN_USERNAME`, `ADMIN_PASSWORD` and `ADMIN_EMAIL` env variable in the docker-compose.yml file.
 If you wish to specify allowed CORS origins, set the `ALLOWED_ORIGINS` environment variable as well.
 After setting these variables, start the API by executing the following command:

 ```bash
 docker-compose up -d